Loading [MathJax]/jax/output/CommonHTML/jax.js

 How can photoelectric effect be used to produce electricity.

-Give reasons for the following A 40 watt bulb and 60 watt bulb though have different intensities cannot change the kinetic energy of photoelectrons produced by them.
+A 40 watt bulb and 60 watt bulb though have different intensities cannot change the kinetic energy of photoelectrons produced by them.

-$$(i)$$ What is thermionic emission? $$(ii)$$ Name the unit in which the work function of a metal is expressed.
+(ii) Name the unit in which the work function of a metal is expressed.

-Draw a plot showing the variation of photoelectric current with collector plate potential foe two different frequencies, $$v_1 > v_2$$, of incident radiation having the same intensity.
+Draw a plot showing the variation of photoelectric current with collector plate potential foe two different frequencies, v1>v2, of incident radiation having the same intensity.
 In which case will the stopping potential be higher ?
 Justify your answer.

-The following plot is given between $$KE$$ on y-axis and frequency of radiation $$\left(\nu\right)$$ on x-axis.
-If slope of this plot is $$'m'$$ find ratio $$\left(\displaystyle\frac{m}{h}\right)$$ where $$h = $$ planck's constant.
+The following plot is given between KE on y-axis and frequency of radiation (ν) on x-axis.
+If slope of this plot is m find ratio (mh) where h= planck's constant.

 There are a large number of free electrons moving randomly in a metal.
 At room temperature, why do they not come out of the surface of metal?

-Define the terms (i) 'cut-off voltage' and (ii) 'threshold frequency' in relation to the phenomenon of photoelectric effect.
 Using Einstein's photoelectric equations show how the cut-off voltage and threshold frequency for a given photosensitive material can be determined with the help of a suitable plot/graph.

 State two important properties of photon which are used to write Einsteins photoelectric equation.
 Define (i) stopping potential and (ii) threshold frequency, using Einsteins equation and drawing necessary plot between relevant quantities.

-The graph shows variation of stopping potential $$V_0$$ versus frequency of incident radiation $$v$$ for two photosensitive metals A and B. Which of the two metals has higher threshold frequency and why?
+The graph shows variation of stopping potential V0 versus frequency of incident radiation v for two photosensitive metals A and B. Which of the two metals has higher threshold frequency and why?

-A monochromatic light source of frequency $$6 \times 10^{14} Hz$$ is emitting energy at the rate $$2 \times 10^{-3} J/s$$.
+A monochromatic light source of frequency 6×1014Hz is emitting energy at the rate 2×103J/s.
 Calculate the number of photons emitted per second by the source.

-Write Einstein's photoelectric equation and mention which important features in photoelectric effect can be explained with the help of this equation.
-The maximum kinetic energy of the photoelectrons gets doubled when the wavelength of light incident on the surface changes from $$'\lambda_{1}'$$ to $$'\lambda_{2}'$$.
-Derive the expressions for the threshold wavelength $$'\lambda_{0}'$$ and work function for the metal surface
+The maximum kinetic energy of the photoelectrons gets doubled when the wavelength of light incident on the surface changes from λ1 to λ2.
+Derive the expressions for the threshold wavelength λ0 and work function for the metal surface

 Write Einstein's photoelectric equations and point out any two characteristic properties of photons on which this equations is based.
-Briefly explain the three observed features which can be explained by this caution.

 Write Einstein's photoelectric equation.
 State clearly how this equation is obtained using the photon picture of electromagnetic radiation.
-Write the three salient features observed in photoelectric effect which can be explained using this equation.

 What is stopping voltage (or cut voltage)?
 Plot a graph of variation of photoelectric current with collector plate potential for two incident radiations of same frequency and different intensities.